gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 to the ceiling at regular intervals, but even so, the building's interior was growing dim as evening approached.
 "The Parliament of Whales, I believe.
 Not bad work."
 He gestured at the one next to it.
 "This, on the other hand, is Ossisswean.
 See here?
 The squares in the corner?  *La*, those are the painter's sign.
 It is bad luck to put one's name on someone else's image, so portraitists mark their work after this fashion.
 Now, you notice the way the subject's hands are clasped in front of his chest?
-In a formal portrait such as this---"
+In a formal portrait such as this–"

 The bosun cleared his throat noisily.
 "Sorry, bookster, but you'd best save the lesson for some other time.
 Wouldn't want to keep the